-It has been an interesting couple of weeks at English Language Partners Porirua as we have members of the Electoral Commission visit all of our classes to prepare our learners up for the upcoming national elections and referendums.
-Many of our learners moved to Aotearoa New Zealand from countries where voting did not occur, was corrupt or just downright dangerous.
+Members of the Electoral Commission visited our Porirua centre’s classes to prepare learners up for the upcoming national elections and referendums.
+Many learners moved to Aotearoa New Zealand from countries where voting did not occur, was corrupt or just downright dangerous.

 The visits include teaching how to enrol, who can enrol, checking enrolment in the post and then completing enrolments for those who are not enrolled.
 This has been followed up by a discussion around referendums and what they are, and the two topics of the upcoming referendums.
 To give some hands-on experience, mock voting and a mock referendum were carried out.

 The English Language Partners Porirua election and referendum results have seen team English Language Partners Porirua now being governed by the Banana party.
 It was a pretty close call between Bananas who have a focus on education and Kiwifruit who a focusing on the environment, with Bananas having a bit of a landslide on one of the voting days.
 It turns out that Oranges who are focussed on the economy are just not a priority so they don’t have the support needed to enter parliament.